Data quality statement: News media in Australia series

 Applicants applying for a radiocommunication licence must provide specific details for publication on the RRL with their licence information.
 All applicants must apply to the ACMA using the relevant approved form.
 This form outlines the required details and that the ACMA will disclose these on the RRL.

 Information collected for the register is used to assess applications against the criteria set out in the Code.
-The information presented in the register includes the names of the news business corporation, news business, ABN, the type and name of the registered news source, date of registration, and relevant contact details.
+The information presented in the register includes the names of the news business corporation, news business, ABN, the type, name of and link to the registered news source, date of registration, and relevant contact details.

 Consistency